tinamayswinkels/sbe/_projects/mt-clear-earth-education-centre.md

 Based on our modelling the building produces 50% to 64% less greenhouse gases than the Green Star conditional benchmark established for the project.

-It can also be seen in the second graph that the improved building fabric, together with the intake of fresh air through the labyrinth when beneficial, keeps the temperatures within the comfort band throughout most of the year.
-Peak temperatures are also significantly reduced with the Standard building peaking above 46°C compared to the building with the enhanced design which peaks around 36°C, as highlighted by the arrows.
+The improved building fabric, together with the intake of fresh air through the labyrinth when beneficial, keeps the temperatures within the comfort band throughout most of the year.
+Peak temperatures are also significantly reduced with the Standard building peaking above 46&deg;C compared to the building with the enhanced design which peaks around 36&deg;C.

-Note that the peak at around 19°C occurs mostly during the heating season.
-The Enhanced Design shows a second peak at around 24°C which corresponds to the times when fresh air is used for cooling.
+&nbsp;

+&nbsp;

+&nbsp;